microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

   Visual Studio client process in respective folders, so that the required parts are available for the processes at design time.

-### Invoking Type Editors, In Process vs. Out-Of-Process
+## Invoking Type Editors, In-Process vs. Out-Of-Process

+The differences between the in-process and the out-of-process WinForms Designer are very fundamental.
+So,especially when you need to migrate a classic Type Editor to work in the out-of-proc Designer, to understand where and how to make the necessary adjustments is paramount.

+### Type Editors in the In-Process WinForms Designer

 In the classic framework the invoking of a Type Editor is a straightforward procedure.
 Here is what happens - when the user starts to edit a value of a property by opening a Type Editor via the Visual Studio’s property browser:

-* The user wants to set a value for a property of a control which either doesn’t have a default string representation (like an image or a sound file) or is a composite property type, which demands a more complex user interaction.
+1. The user wants to set a value for a property of a control which either doesn’t have a default string representation (like an image or a sound file) or is a composite property type, which demands a more complex user interaction.
 A Type Editor for that property type is defined by the `EditorAttribute` (see class `CustomPropertyStore` in the template project as an example).

-* The custom Type Editor class, which is usually provided along with the type the custom control provides for that special property, is instantiated when the user clicks on the …-Button in the property’s cell of Visual Studio’s property browser.
+2. The custom Type Editor class, which is usually provided along with the type the custom control provides for that special property, is instantiated when the user clicks on the …-Button in the property’s cell of Visual Studio’s property browser.

-* The property browser now calls the `EditValue` method of the Type Editor and passes the value of the property to set.
+3. The property browser now calls the `EditValue` method of the Type Editor and passes the value of the property to set.
 In other words: The Type Editor receives the instance of the custom property.
 In the example of the `BackgroundImage` property of the Button control, the instance would be the actual image.
 In our template example, that instance would be of type `CustomPropertyStore`.

-* The Type Editor now gets the `UIDialogService`, which enables the type editor to display a modal (WinForms) dialog in the context of Visual Studio.
+4. The Type Editor now gets the `UIDialogService`, which enables the type editor to display a modal (WinForms) dialog in the context of Visual Studio.
   It is important to show the dialog in the context of Visual Studio, because otherwise Windows message processing queues of different processes would run concurrently, compete and quickly dead-lock each other, so that Visual Studio would freeze.

-* The UI converts the value in an editable format, gets the updates from the users, and then converts the edits back to the type of that control’s custom property.
+5. The UI converts the value in an editable format, gets the updates from the users, and then converts the edits back to the type of that control’s custom property.
 The value, which the Type Editor returns, is now assigned by the property browser to the property.

+### Type Editors in the Out-Of-Process WinForms Designer

 And here now is the all-important difference compared to the out-of-process Designer scenario: When the property browser asks the UITypeEditor to display the visual representation of the value, that type’s value is not available in the context of Visual Studio.
 The reason: The property browser runs in a process targeting a different .NET version than the process that defines the type.
-Visual Studio runs, for example, against .NET Framework 4.7.2 while the custom control library you are developing is e. g. targeting .NET 7.
+Visual Studio runs against .NET Framework 4.7.2 while the custom control library you are developing is e. g. targeting .NET 7.
 There is simply no supported way that .NET Framework can deal with types defined in or based on types defined .NET 7.
 So, instead of giving the UITypeEditor the control’s custom/special property’s value directly, it’s handing it via a so-called *proxy object*.

 The concept of proxy objects in the client (Visual Studio) process does require a special infrastructure for handling user inputs in custom Type Editors.
 Let’s